jay-sridhar/emailapp/README.md

 ![search_filter_image](./resources/search_filter.png "Search filter on Gmail")
 2. Running the download script with filter condition to only fetch the needed emails for demo into the DB
 ![download_script](./resources/download_script.png "Download script")
 3. Running the count queries to verify.
-(Note: I had some emails stored in the DB earlier and missed to capture the count before vs after)
 ![download_queries](./resources/download_queries.png "DB queries to verify counts")
 4. A snapshot of the logs corresponding to the download action.
 Log file is available under the /logs folder which is placed under the project root, (/emailapp).
 Sample log
 ![fetch_script_logs](./resources/fetch_script_logs.png "Log messages corresponding to the download script")